usePopover

 <script setup lang="ts">

-import {onMounted, onUnmounted, ref} from 'vue'
+import { computed, onMounted, onUnmounted, ref, watchEffect } from 'vue'

-import {BButton, usePopover} from 'bootstrap-vue-next'
+import type { TooltipOrchestratorCreateParam } from 'bootstrap-vue-next'

-const {tooltip} = usePopover()
+const { tooltip } = usePopover()

-const title = ref('Hello')
+const title = ref('foo')

-let intervalId: NodeJS.Timeout | undefined
+let intervalId: ReturnType<typeof setInterval> | undefined

 onMounted(() => {